 It is worth noting that the British had received a radio report from Spitsbergen about 'Zitronella' on 8 September, the report saying that the Allied garrison was under attack by three cruisers and seven destroyers in the area of the Isfjorden.
 In the absence of any further communication, the British assumed that the Germans had made a seaborne landing and destroyed the garrison, after which the naval force would return as quickly as possible to the Altafjord.

-Photo-reconnaissance of the Altafjord on 7 September had revealed only the heavy cruiser (ex-pocke battleship) Lützow and two destroyers, suggesting that the battleship Tirpitz and battle-cruiser Scharnhorst were the core of the reported attacking force.
-In response Admiral Sir Bruce Fraser, commanding the Home Fleet, ordered the despatch of a major force (battleships Duke of York and Anson, US light fleet carrier Ranger, heavy cruisers London and US Augusta and Tuscaloosa, and destroyers Mahratta, Onslow, Orkan, Rocket, Canadian Huron and Iroquois, and US Bell, Corry, Forrest, Hobson and Isherwood) from Scapa Flow during the afternoon of 8 September, and the cruiser Belfast and destroyer Impulsive to depart the Hvalfjörður in south-western Iceland at the same time to effect a rendezvous to the north-east of the island before proceeding to an attempted interception of the German force.
+Photo-reconnaissance of the Altafjord on 7 September had revealed only the heavy cruiser (ex-pocket battleship) Lützow and two destroyers, suggesting that the battleship Tirpitz and battle-cruiser Scharnhorst were the core of the reported attacking force.
+In response Admiral Sir Bruce Fraser, commanding the Home Fleet, ordered the despatch of a major force (the battleships Duke of York and Anson, the US light fleet carrier Ranger, the heavy cruisers London and US Augusta and Tuscaloosa, and the destroyers Mahratta, Onslow, Orkan, Rocket, Canadian Huron and Iroquois, and US Bell, Corry, Forrest, Hobson and Isherwood) from Scapa Flow during the afternoon of 8 September, and the cruiser Belfast and the destroyer Impulsive to depart the Hvalfjörður in south-western Iceland at the same time to effect a rendezvous to the north-east of the island before proceeding to an attempted interception of the German force.

 On 10 September, however, further photo-reconnaissance revealed that all the German ships had returned to the Altafjord, and the Home Fleet’s ships were ordered back to base.
 Subsequent reconnaissance of the Isfjorden showed that the settlements at Barentsburg, Longyearbyen, and Sassenfjord had been completely destroyed.

 At the end of the month the submarine Seadog delivered a small relief expedition of five Norwegian officers and medical stores to Spitsbergen, and also managed to establish contact with the garrison’s survivors, who reported that five Norwegians had been killed and 20 taken prisoner, leaving about 60 escaped into the country.
-Replacement radio equipment, supplies and personnel were ferried to Spitsbergen towards the end of the month, and an Allied base was thus re-established.
+Replacement radio equipment, supplies and personnel were ferried to Spitsbergen on 19 October by the US cruiser Tuscaloosa and four destroyers, and these reinforcements, supplies and equipment were landed at Barentsburg by the ships, which then returned to the UK with the wounded, and an Allied base was thus re-established.